Change of ownership for an LLC can be complicated and requires costly amendments in most U.S. states.

-Since there is minimal information on the Certificate of Formation filed with the state of Delaware, this information does not need to be filed or recorded with the state.
+Since there is minimal information on the Certificate of Formation filed with the state of Delaware, these amendments do not need to be filed or recorded with the state.

-Your Delaware Registered Agent does not need to be informed of the change either; we only need to know if there is a change to the company's communications contact, address or phone number.
-So, unlike many other states, change of ownership for an LLC can be done quickly, easily and without incurring any fees.
+Your Delaware Registered Agent does not need to be informed of the LLC's change of ownership either; we only need to know if there is a change to the company's communications contact, address or phone number.
+So, unlike many other states, adding and removing members from an LLC can be done quickly, easily and without incurring any fees.

 Lastly, if you're creating your initial Operating Agreement (not amending one), we have additional free templates and additional information available here.

 If you'd like to learn more about adding or removing members to an LLC, you can contact us as your Registered Agent at Harvard Business Services, Inc.